 - Loss leader – Offer shoppers a handy product at a cheap below-cost price to entice them to make the initial purchase.

 - Scarcity – Use language that sparks a sense of urgency, so shoppers act promptly e.g. hurry while stocks last, only 3 items left, ends in [date], etc.

-- Free shipping – Motivate shoppers to buy by offering them free shipping so they won’t have to worry about paying extra for the product to land on their door.
+- Free shipping – Motivate shoppers to buy by offering them free shipping and returns management so they won’t have to worry about paying extra for the product to land on their door.

 - Countdown timer – Don’t make your offer last forever.
 Include a countdown timer.
 When people see the clock ticking, the fear of missing out will kick in so they’ll buy straight away.

 Mattress company Zoma has a tempting special offer:

 - A coupon code

 - A free shipping incentive

 - A countdown timer

 Shoppers are likely to buy for the first time because they have a lot to gain.
 And the offer is going away soon so they’ll act right away.